gracjan-p/twitter-sentiments/readme.md

 ![bg](./media/bg.png)

 # { Introduction }
-In this project I took a look at 'Twitter posts' dataset from Kaggle. <br>
+In this project I took a look at 'Twitter posts' dataset from Kaggle.
-The project is in jupyter notebook format (.ipynb) that shows the process of data analysis and building models. <br>
+The project is in jupyter notebook format (.ipynb) that shows the process of data analysis and building models.
-Main objective of this project is to compare different supervised learning methods to increase performance of AI classifying model.

 ### Libraries I've used:
 - ***sklearn*** for machine learning